 What is a draw in chess?
-A draw in chess is simply put a result of a game ending in a tie.
+A draw in chess is another way to say that the game ended in a tie!
 The are five ways a chess game can end in a draw:

 - Draw by Stalemate